adamantiaa/adamantiaa/README.md

 - 👋 Hi, I’m @adamantiaa
-- 👀 I’m a Technologist
+- 👀 I’m a Principal TPM based in New York
-- 🌱 I’m currently learning how to build scalable applications
+- 🌱 I’m currently learning how to build AI/ML solutions
-- 💞️ I’m looking to collaborate on interesting AI projects
+- 💞️ I’m looking to collaborate on interesting AI/ML projects
 - 📫 Reach me at adamantial.com

 <!---